programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 If comments on right-leaning videos were systematically and always different from comments on left-leaning videos, we *would* expect clear grouping.
 Not seeing it here suggests that left-leaning and right-leaning commenters are both commenting on a variety of different videos.
 The small cluster of blue out to the far right of this visualization suggests that some of the most polarizing comments were added on videos from left-leaning channels.

 Based on this visualization, the political affiliation of the channels from which we gathered videos does not seem to be a strong predictor of the political positions of the people who leave comments.
-When conducting your own research, you should update the "partisan" variable described above to match your own research needs, and ask yourself a similar set of questions.
+When conducting your own research, you should update the partisan indicator described above to match your own research needs, and ask yourself a similar set of questions.

 # Conclusion
 By this point of the lesson, you have downloaded a large corpus of YouTube video comments, processed them, analyzed them using the Wordfish model of text scaling, and produced several insightful visualizations.
 You can reuse the code in this lesson on your own YouTube comment dataset - to download the code for easy re-use, see the attached [R script](/ph-submissions/assets/text-mining-youtube-comments/youtube.R).